Nitish Kumar: Kumar as Union Minister

 Nitish was briefly, the Union Minister for Railways and Minister for Surface Transport and later, the Minister for Agriculture in 1998–99, in the NDA government of Atal Bihari Vajpayee.
 In August 1999, he resigned following the Gaisal train disaster, for which he took responsibility as a minister.
 However, in his short stint as Railway Minister, he brought in widespread reforms, such as internet ticket booking facility in 2002, opening a record number of railway ticket booking counters and introducing the tatkal scheme for instant booking.

 Later that year, he rejoined the Union Cabinet as Minister for Agriculture.
 From 2001 to May 2004, he was – again – the Union Minister for Railways.
 In the 2004 Lok Sabha elections, he contested elections from two places, when he was elected from Nalanda but lost from his traditional constituency, Barh.

 Administration

 Law and order reform

 One of the biggest challenge before Kumar after becoming Chief Minister, during his first term, was deteriorated law and order situation of the state.
-There were many organised criminal gangs active in the state and kidnapping was considered as the biggest criminal activity.
-Besides, challenge of left wing extremism in some of the backward areas of the state was also persisting for a long time.
+There were many organised criminal gangs active in the state, and kidnapping was rampant.
+Besides this, the challenge of left wing extremism in some of the backward areas of the state was also persisting for a long time.
 Kumar brought the Arms Act, and special courts were set up to expedite the process of conviction of those held under this act.
-Bringing of the Arms Act and stringent implementation brought two way benefits for the Government; first, it became easy for the police to arrest a criminal and second, the use of lethal weapons became prohibited.
+Bringing of the Arms Act and stringent implementation brought two-way benefits for the Government; first, it became easy for the police to arrest a criminal and second, the use of lethal weapons became prohibited.